 To date, mineralization at the Granada gold mine remains open in all directions.
 The Company processed a bulk sample of 140,000 tonnes in 2007 from an open pit at the Granada site of which 30,000 was milled using an on-site mill.
 The average gold grade from this large sample was 1.62 grams per tonne with a 90-per-cent rate of recovery realized.
 The waste from this bulk sample, along with stockpiled waste from past bulk sampling programs at the Granada site from previous operators, was also assayed returning a grade of 1.75 g/t gold.
 These results confirmed the presence of gold mineralization between the known individual east-west trending vein structures.
 All core is being analyzed to determine whether there is sufficient grade between the higher grade vein structures to allow for bulk, open pit extraction.

-The first four phases of the drill campaign have been completed with a total of 89,320 metres drilled since December 2009.
+The first four phases of the drill campaign have been completed with just under 90,000 metres drilled since December 2009.
+A table of highlights from all drilling can be found on the company's website: www.goldbulliondevelopmentcorp.com